-- Use high contrast between text and background colors
+- Use high contrast between text and background colours

-- Set font size to minimum 12 px for the main copy
+- Set font size to a minimum of 12 px for the main copy

 - Make content scannable, using headers, bullet points

-- Favor standard fonts over the fancy ones
+- Favour standard fonts over the fancy ones

 You are overdoing it with advertising

 Very few enjoy online advertising, but pop-up ads are by far the most disruptive.
 81% of Internet users have closed a browser because of a pop-up ad, according to Hubspot.
 Pop-ups can help you increase retention on your website, though, if used wisely.
 For instance, you can use mouse tracking solutions to anticipate a user’s intent to leave your website and, when this happens, display a pop-up prompting him to remain.

 “81% of Internet users have closed a browser because of a pop-up ad”

 Your website is not mobile responsive